-Yawning when you're singing is a very common thing that happens to a lot of singers.
+Yawning when you're singing is a prevalent thing that happens to a lot of singers.
 Does it happen so often to the point where it's interrupting their performances?
 Not often.
-But if it's happening a little too often for your liking, you may want to find out the root of the action and then see where you need to go from there.
-Yawning when singing usually comes from 3 reasons that are nothing to worry about too much.
+But if it's happening a little too often for your liking, you may want to find out the root of the action and see where you need to go.
+Yawning when singing usually comes from 3 reasons: nothing to worry about too much.
 I decided not to include the most obvious reason: you're just tired and need a break.
 But don't be afraid to admit it if that's your issue!

 Related Post: How Long Does It Take To Get Good At Singing?